 Include school name in full as reference.

-Please advise by email to info@writeabookinaday.com how the payment is to be allocated if you have multiple team entries.
+Please include school name, writers group or corporate name in full as reference.
+If you have multiple team entries, please advise by email to info@writeabookinaday.com how the payment in to be allocated.

 Cheque and money orders to:

 The Kids’ Cancer Project